yulioaj290/npm-uploader-script/README.md

 * __-push__: Publish all packages to 'npmjs.com' automatically.
 It requires to be loged in NPM in current terminal.
 * __-unzip__: Include a script into the 1st package to automatically UnZip the packages.
 Must be used with the '-link' option.
 * __-unpush__: Automatically unpublish the given chunks package from npmjs.com, and remove it from the __"remove.lock"__ file.
+* __-gitclon__: Download from Git Repository through "git clone" command.
+* __-depsnpm__: Install dependencies from NPM Registries to the project downloaded from Git Repository.
+* __-depsyarn__: Install dependencies from YARN Registries to the project downloaded from Git Repository.